EchoLinkTech/EchoLinkService/README.md

 ## Echo

-Professional and Recruiting Network with Verified Info on Blockchain - LinkedIn on Blockchain
+Verified Education/Skill Info and General Notary Service on Blockchain.

-Reference implementation on Ethereum and Neo-Project.
+*Reference implementation on Ethereum and Neo-Project.
 Other blockchains are supported.

 #### Credential Creation
 Smart contract to create inmutable record of credential from issuer to recipient